NEURODIVERSE COUPLES COACHING

 Lack of emotional connectedness or sexual intimacy

-Feelings of loneliness in the neurotypical (non-ASD) partner
+Feelings of loneliness in the neurotypical / allistic partner

 Sensory processing issues

 You’re probably thinking that several of the above concerns are present in many marriages/relationships, not just neurodiverse ones.
-Whilst it is true that all relationships have issues, the “flavour” of the problems in a neurodiverse relationship is unique, due to the neurological differences between the partners.
+Whilst it is true that all relationships have issues, the “flavour” of the problems in a neurodiverse relationship is somewhat unique, due to neurological differences between the partners.
 The different perspectives and needs of each partner can result in atypical habits or routines forming within the partnership, which the neurotypical partner may find awkward or difficult to share with family or friends.
-Feelings of loneliness and isolation can increase.
+Feelings of loneliness and isolation can increase for both partners.

-Once partners are able to view their unique difficulties and differences through a “neurological lens” they are often able to demonstrate greater compassion and a willingness to develop helpful strategies for improving their marriage / relationship.
+Once partners are able to view their unique difficulties and differences through more of a “neurological lens” they are often able to demonstrate greater compassion and a willingness to develop helpful strategies for improving their relationship.

-A formal diagnosis in adults can only be provided by a Psychologist and/or Psychiatrist who has significant experience working with people on the autism spectrum.
-However, many adults self-diagnose or identify as being on the autism spectrum.
+A formal diagnosis in adults can only be provided by a Psychologist and/or Psychiatrist who has significant experience working with neurodiversity.
+However, many adults self-diagnose or identify as autistic.

-This page from the Asperger / Autism Network provides a good summary of the strengths and challenges commonly associated with an Asperger’s profile, which you or your partner may find helpful:
+This page from the American organisation AANE provides a good summary of the strengths and challenges commonly experienced in neurodiverse relationships, which you or your partner may find helpful:

-If you are an adult who is interested in a formal diagnostic assessment, my colleague Dr Miriam Kirby can assist you.
+If you are an adult who is interested in a formal diagnostic assessment, our Clinical Neuropsychologist Juhi Sanghavi can assist you.
 Further information about the autism assessment process for adults is available here.

 We / I have tried counselling before and it didn’t help!